 - Women on the Road – Interviews women that live in vans.

 I was also quite lucky as I was living at home, so I was able to save on rent, too.
-By the time I left, I had about $25,000 USD saved.
-You don’t have to save that much, though.
+By the time I left, I had $20,000 USD saved.
+You definitely don’t have to save that much before taking the leap, though.
+Or that little, depending on your perspective.
 It’s definitely a personal thing, but I’d suggest saving enough to live for at least a few months without working, just in case.
-Of course, this differs by location – your money will go a lot further in SEA than Western Europe – so factor that into your plan as well.
+Of course, this differs by location – your money will go a lot further in Southeast Asia or Eastern Europe than Western Europe – so factor that into your plan as well.

 GET RID OF YOUR SHITYep, if you want to travel full-time, you’re probably going to have to downsize.
 I didn’t have THAT much stuff to begin with, but once I started packing, I realized just how little of it I could take with me.